StuartJO/ThalamicGradients/README.md

 ### FreeSurfer and FSL data

 Have FreeSurfer and FSL installed.
 The code should pick up things for FSL (but in short, all this project needs is the 1mm MNI152 brain, which is found in "/usr/local/fsl/${VERSION}/fsl/data/standard/MNI152_T1_1mm_brain.nii.gz").
 For FreeSurfer you'll need to extract the spherical surface (lh.sphere and rh.sphere) and label files (e.g., lh.aparc.annot and rh.aparc.annot) from the fsaverage 164k surface directory (e.g., "/usr/local/freesurfer/${VERSION}/subjects/fsaverage" where ${VERSION} is the version number, the surfaces are in "surf" while the .annot files are in "label").
-Note you can also read these MATLAB (commands can be found in /usr/local/fresurfer/${VERSION}/matlab) to replicate the data in "fsaverage_surface_data.mat" by reading in the white matter and inflated surfaces.
+Note you can also read these into MATLAB (commands can be found in /usr/local/freesurfer/${VERSION}/matlab) to replicate the data in "fsaverage_surface_data.mat" by reading in the white matter and inflated surfaces.

 ### Getting example tracts